 Acute Coronary Syndrome

-If you are experiencing chest pain or other symptoms of acute coronary syndrome, call 911.
+If you are experiencing chest pain or other symptoms of acute coronary syndrome, call 911 and seek emergency care.

 Patients with acute coronary syndrome will not experience the same symptoms.
 Also, men and women may not experience the same symptoms.